History of Iowa: 1945 to present

+World War II

+Iowa was running out of farmers and laborers due to workers getting drafted or enlisting in the war.
+The government stopped drafting as many farmers so that they could stay home and work on farming instead.
+200,000 men received "Certificates for War Service" so they wouldn't get any derogatory remarks about not enlisting.
+Many companies advertised the idea of farmers staying home to help the economy instead of enlisting.
+Some companies advertised towards women and how they should buy products for their husbands to stay awake while working.
+Due to men serving in the war, a lot of women had to work and take care of children during the war.
+They were encouraged to take care of farms and was seen as more fashionable to do than before the war.
+After the war, men came back to farming while women took care of the house.
+Many women lost their jobs, causing them to get hired in a poorly paid women sector of the job market.

+Effects of World War II

 Since World War II, Iowans have continued to undergo considerable economic, political, and social change.
 In the political area, Iowans experienced a major change in the 1960s when liquor by the drink came into effect.
 During both the nineteenth and early twentieth centuries, Iowans had strongly supported prohibition, but, in 1933, with the repeal of national prohibition, Iowans established a state liquor commission.
 This group was charged with control and regulation of Iowa's liquor sales.
 From 1933 until the early 1960s, Iowans could purchase packaged liquor only.
 In the 1970s, Iowans witnessed a reapportionment of the General Assembly, achieved only after a long struggle for an equitably apportioned state legislature.
 Another major political change was in regard to voting.
 By the mid-1950s, Iowa had developed a fairly competitive two-party structure, ending almost one hundred years of Republican domination within the state.

 In the economic sector, Iowa also has undergone considerable change.
 Beginning with the first farm-related industries developed in the 1870s, Iowa has experienced a gradual increase in the number of business and manufacturing operations.
 The period since World War II has witnessed a particular increase in manufacturing operations.
 While agriculture continues to be the state's dominant industry, Iowans also produce a wide variety of products including refrigerators, washing machines, fountain pens, farm implements, and food products that are shipped around the world.